Black Sabbath: 1990–1992: Dio rejoins and Dehumanizer

-Sabbath began touring in support of Dehumanizer in July 1992 with Testament, Danzig, Prong, and Exodus.
-While on tour, former vocalist Ozzy Osbourne announced his first retirement, and invited Sabbath to open for his solo band at the final two shows of his No More Tours tour in Costa Mesa, California.
+Sabbath began touring in support of Dehumanizer in July 1992 with Testament, Danzig, Prong, Exodus, and Sepultura.
+While on tour, former vocalist Ozzy Osbourne announced his first retirement, and invited Sabbath to open for his solo band at the final two shows of his farewell tour in Costa Mesa, California.
 The band agreed, aside from Dio, who told Iommi, "I'm not doing that.
 I'm not supporting a clown."
 Dio spoke of the situation years later:

 I was told in the middle of the tour that we would be opening for Ozzy in Los Angeles.
 And I said, "No. Sorry, I have more pride than that."
 A lot of bad things were being said from camp to camp, and it created this horrible schism.
 So by [the band] agreeing to play the shows in L.A. with Ozzy, that, to me, spelled out reunion.
 And that obviously meant the doom of that particular project.

 Dio quit Sabbath following a show in Oakland, California on 13 November 1992, one night before the band were set to appear at Osbourne's retirement show.
-Judas Priest vocalist Rob Halford stepped in at the last minute, performing two nights with the band.
+Rob Halford (who had recently left Judas Priest) stepped in at the last minute, performing two nights with the band.
 Iommi and Butler joined Osbourne and former drummer Ward on stage for the first time since 1985's Live Aid concert, performing a brief set of Sabbath songs.
 This set the stage for a longer-term reunion of the original line-up, though that plan proved short-lived.
 "Ozzy, Geezer, Tony and Bill announced the reunion of Black Sabbath – again," remarked Dio.
 "And I thought that it was a great idea.
 But I guess Ozzy didn't think it was such a great idea...
 I'm never surprised when it comes to whatever happens with them.
 Never at all.
 They are very predictable.
 They don't talk."